sleb/joe/README.md

 - ✅ Sprite drawing with XOR logic and collision detection
 - ✅ Memory management with ROM loading
 - ✅ ASCII terminal rendering for development
+- ✅ High-level `Emulator` API for easy integration

 Try it yourself: `joe run <ROM>`

+### Architecture Highlights

+- **Modular Design**: Separate components for CPU, Memory, Display, Input, and coordination
+- **Clean Abstraction**: The `Emulator` struct provides a simple interface that manages all complexity internally
+- **Library-First**: Can be used as both a CLI tool and embedded in other Rust projects
+- **Extensible Rendering**: Trait-based system supports ASCII terminal, headless, and future GUI renderers

 ## Installation